tqtezos/lorentz-contract-param/docs/michelsonTypes.md

 It is capable of representing instructions and values with and without macros because it is parameterized by a type parameter for instructions.
 This parameter can be an instruction with macros or without.

-`Value` type is used to represent values as they are written in Michelson contracts.
+`U.Value` (a.k.a. `Michelson.Untyped.Value`) type is used to represent values as they are written in Michelson contracts.
 It means that we don't have separate constructors for `address`, `key`, etc.
 All these types are represented as strings.
 The same applies to sets and lists, for example.